 In this work we have combined the Quench Action approach with our recently developed 1/c-expansion method for form factor sums in the Lieb-Liniger model to analyze a number of different observables after a quantum quench starting in the ground state of a non-interacting Bose gas.
 To the best of our knowledge our work is the first to obtain analytic results for quench dynamics in a generic interacting integrable theory beyond the asymptotic late-time regime.
-This program has been carried out before only for the q-boson model in the limit $q \to \infty$ [79, 80], an interacting model that exhibits unusual simplifying features, and some other particular situations [81-83].
+This program has been carried out before only for the q-boson model in the limit $q \rightarrow \infty$ [80, 81], an interacting model that exhibits unusual simplifying features, and some other particular situations [82-84].